Croats: Language

-Popularly, the Bunjevac dialect is often referred to as "Bunjevac language" or Bunjevac mother tongue.
-At the political level, depending on goal and content of the political lobby, the general confusion concerning the definition of the terms language, dialect, speech, mother tongue, is cleverly exploited, resulting in an inconsistent use of the terms.

-The Institute of Croatian Language and Linguistics launched a proposal, in March 2021, to the Ministry of Culture of the Republic of Croatia, to add Bunjevac dialect to the List of Protected Intangible Cultural Heritage of the Republic of Croatia.

 Religion

-Croats are predominantly Roman Catholic, and before Christianity they adhered to Slavic paganism or Roman paganism.
-The earliest record of contact between the Pope and the Croats dates from a mid-7th century entry in the Liber Pontificalis.
-Pope John IV (John the Dalmatian, 640–642) sent an abbot named Martin to Dalmatia and Istria in order to pay ransom for some prisoners and for the remains of old Christian martyrs.
-This abbot is recorded to have travelled through Dalmatia with the help of the Croatian leaders, and he established the foundation for the future relations between the Pope and the Croats.
+Croats are predominantly practicing Catholics of the Latin Church.
+Before their Christianization, they practiced Slavic paganism or Roman paganism.
+The earliest record of contact between the Pope of Rome and the Croats dates from a mid-7th century entry in the Liber Pontificalis.
+Pope John IV (John the Dalmatian, 640–642) sent an abbot named Martin to Dalmatia and Istria to pay ransom for some prisoners and the relics of old Christian martyrs.
+This abbot is recorded as having travelled through Dalmatia with the help of the Croatian leaders, and he established the foundation for future relations between the Pope and the Croats.

-The beginnings of the Christianization are also disputed in the historical texts: the Byzantine texts talk of duke Porin who started this at the incentive of emperor Heraclius (610–641), then of Duke Porga who mainly Christianized his people after the influence of missionaries from Rome, while the national tradition recalls Christianization during the rule of Dalmatian Duke Borna (810–821).
-It is possible that these are all renditions of the same ruler's name.
+The beginnings of the Christianization are also disputed in the historical texts: the Byzantine texts talk of Duke Porin who started this at the incentive of Emperor Heraclius (610–641), then of Duke Porga who mainly Christianized his people after the influence of missionaries from Rome.
+However, it can be reliably said that the Christianization of Croats began in the 7th century, initially probably encompassing only the elite and related people, but completed mainly by the 9th century.
 The earliest known Croatian autographs from the 8th century are found in the Latin Gospel of Cividale.

 Croats were never obliged to use Latin—rather, they held masses in their own language and used the Glagolitic alphabet.
 In 1886 it arrived to the Principality of Montenegro, followed by the Kingdom of Serbia in 1914, and the Republic of Czechoslovakia in 1920, but only for feast days of the main patron saints.
 The 1935 concordat with the Kingdom of Yugoslavia anticipated the introduction of the Church Slavonic for all Croatian regions and throughout the entire state.

-Smaller groups of Croats adhere to other religions, like Eastern Orthodoxy, Protestantism and Islam.
+Smaller groups of Croats adhere to other religions, like Eastern Orthodoxy (especially in Žumberak), Protestantism and Islam.
 According to an official population census of Croatia by ethnicity and religion, roughly 16,600 ethnic Croats adhered to Orthodoxy, roughly 8,000 were Protestants, roughly 10,500 described themselves as "other" Christians, and roughly 9,600 were followers of Islam.